Dancing Village: The Curse Begins

 Dancing Village: The Curse Begins (Badarawuhi di Desa Penari lit.
 Badarawuhi in the Dancer's Village) is a 2024 Indonesian supernatural horror film.
 It is an adaptation of the novel KKN di Desa Penari by SimpleMan.
 This film was produced by MD Pictures and stars Aulia Sarah, Maudy Effrosina, and Jourdy Pranata.
-It is a prequel to the 2022 movie KKN di Desa Penari, that follows the story of Badarawuhi, a mysterious dancer who chooses a female dancers as sacrifice in the first film.
+It is a prequel to the 2022 movie KKN di Desa Penari, that follows the story of Badarawuhi, a mysterious dancer who chooses female dancers as sacrifice in the first film.

-It was released in Indonesian cinemas on 11 April 2024, in competition with Grave Torture.
+The Curse Begins was released in Indonesian cinemas on 11 April 2024, in competition with Grave Torture.
+The film also premiered on Trans7 on 31 December 2025.